xregistry/spec/pagination/spec.md

 - Type: `Unsigned 64-bit Integer`
-- Description: Indicates the maximum number of records per message that the cient is willing to accept.
+- Description: Indicates the maximum number of records per message that the client is willing to accept.
 If the server is unable to meet this criteria then it MUST generate an error.
   There is no default value for this attribute.
   If this attribute is not specified, then the server MAY choose to send back